-The MCP SQLite Server is a Node.js implementation of the Model Context Protocol SQLite server, providing an npx-based alternative for environments where Python's UVX runner isn't available.
-It allows Claude AI models to interact with SQLite databases through the Model Context Protocol.
+The MCP SQLite Server provides a Node.js implementation of the Model Context Protocol SQLite server, offering an npx-based alternative for environments where Python's UVX runner is not available.
+It enables Claude AI to connect with SQLite databases, allowing for database queries and operations directly from your AI conversations.

 {